wenshan1/UA-AnsiC/README.md

 ### Windows

-Open the Visual Studio Command Shell .
+Open the Visual Studio Command Shell.
-Make sure that perl installed on the build machine and the path executable is available in the path.
+Make sure that perl is in the path.
 Any perl will do, even cygwin.

-Download and extract the latest openssl-1.0.1/1.0.2 source tar ball to the besides the stack root folder.
+Download and extract the latest openssl-1.0.1/1.0.2 source tar ball to the root folder.

+Clone the Azure IoT SDKs from https://github.com/Azure/azure-iot-sdks one directory level up from the root folder, i.e. if your root is C:\UA-AnsiC then the Azure IoT SDK should be cloned to C:\azure-iot-sdks.

+Then follow the instructions below and build the libraries for Windows: https://github.com/Azure/azure-iot-sdks/blob/master/c/doc/devbox_setup.md.

+Then copy the build output of the Azure IoT C SDK to the root folder in a directory called "azure".

 Then cd to the root folder and execute build_win32.bat or build_win64.bat depending on your target architecture.
-This will automatically build openssl, the OPC UA Stack and the sample server.
+This will automatically build openssl, the OPC UA Stack, the sample server and the sample Publisher.
 Dependencies are not supported, it will always be a full build.

+You also need to replace the string "[TODO: Add your connection string here!]" with your device-specific connection string for Azure IoT Hub in ANSICSamplePublisher\main.h.

 Visual studio 2013 projects for the stack and example server are available as well.
 Note: the OpenSSL libraries must be compiled using the above mentioned steps before building the project using Visual Studio.